HiPay Review

 Company History

-Origins trace back to the Allopass micropayments business acquired by Hi-Media Group in 2006.
+Origins trace back to the Allopass micropayments business acquired by Hi-Media Group in February 2006 (via the acquisition of Eurovox and Frog Planète).
 Hi-Media (later HiMedia) was a French digital services company that ran Allopass as part of a broader online monetization portfolio.
-The payment operations evolved over the following years and received Payment Institution authorization from the Autorité de Contrôle Prudentiel et de Résolution (ACPR) in 2011 — formally separating regulated payment activity from HiMedia's other lines of business.
+The payment operations evolved over the following years and received Payment Institution authorization from the Autorité de Contrôle Prudentiel et de Résolution (ACPR) in 2011, formally separating regulated payment activity from HiMedia's other lines of business.

-Since 2013, the HiPay brand has positioned as a dedicated French payment specialist serving online and in-store merchants.
-HiPay Group was created by the spin-off of HiMedia's payment operations and listed on Euronext Paris (Compartment C) on 29 June 2015 after receiving AMF approval.
-Listing was a distribution of one HiPay share for each HiMedia share — 54,504,715 shares total, reference price €1.28, market capitalization €70M at IPO.
-In 2017 the company launched HiPay Sentinel, the proprietary ML fraud engine, as a differentiated risk product on top of standard gateway services.
+Since 2013 the HiPay brand has positioned as a dedicated French payment specialist serving online and in-store merchants.
+HiPay Group was created by the spin-off of HiMedia's payment operations and listed on Euronext Paris (Compartment C) on 29 June 2015 after receiving AMF approval, distributing one HiPay share for each HiMedia share, 54,504,715 shares total, reference price €1.28, market capitalization €70M at IPO.
+In 2016 Benjamin Jayet's BJ Invest holding acquired a ~29.83% stake and Jayet took the chair, with Grégoire Bourdin appointed CEO.
+In 2017 HiPay sold its operator billing business (the Allopass micropayments lineage) to Gibmedia to refocus as a pure digital payment provider, and publicly launched HiPay Sentinel with AI/ML in September 2017.
+In 2018 the company introduced its omnichannel solution combining online and in-store transactions.

 Review Analysis

-Trustpilot sits at 2.2/5 from approximately 915 reviews — a notably low score driven primarily by consumer complaints rather than B2B merchant feedback.
-The Trustpilot profile aggregates reviews from end users who interacted with HiPay-processed transactions on merchant websites, many tracing back to Allopass legacy traffic patterns.
+Trustpilot sits at 2.2/5 from approximately 911 reviews as of May 2026, a notably low score driven primarily by consumer complaints rather than B2B merchant feedback.
+The Trustpilot profile aggregates reviews from end users who interacted with HiPay-processed transactions on merchant websites, many tracing back to the Allopass micropayments traffic that HiPay divested to Gibmedia in 2017 but that left brand-recognition residue on Trustpilot.
 Common consumer complaints: payments declined without clear explanation, account closures by HiPay-related entities, slow customer support, no phone contact.
-Merchant feedback within that 915-review pool tends to be more positive — long-tenure clients cite reliable processing, useful fraud tooling and competent account management.
-G2 shows 3.6/5 from only 4 verified B2B reviews — sample too small for statistical confidence, but praise for multi-currency convenience and tech support responsiveness.
+Merchant feedback within that pool tends to be more positive, with long-tenure clients citing reliable processing, useful fraud tooling and competent account management.
+G2 shows 3.6/5 from only 4 verified B2B reviews, a sample too small for statistical confidence, but with praise for multi-currency convenience and tech support responsiveness.
 Capterra lists HiPay but no aggregated rating is retrievable at audit time.
-Glassdoor is 3.5/5 from 59 employee reviews with 36% recommending HiPay to a friend and 3.0/5 on compensation and benefits — mixed sentiment with culture and payments expertise praised, management practices and career growth flagged.
+Glassdoor is 3.5/5 from 59 employee reviews with 42% positive business outlook, mixed sentiment where culture and payments expertise are praised but management practices, micromanagement and work flexibility are flagged as weak.

 Context for Operators

 The Trustpilot picture requires interpretation.
-B2B PSPs typically don't accumulate large Trustpilot review volumes because merchants communicate through account managers rather than public reviews — Adyen, Checkout.com and similar enterprise PSPs have tiny Trustpilot footprints.
-HiPay's ~915 reviews is unusually high for a B2B PSP of this size, which traces back to Allopass-era consumer micropayments traffic where HiPay's branded transactions appeared on consumer card statements and generated end-user dispute volume.
-The 2.2/5 reads worse than the underlying B2B merchant experience, but it's a real number on a real profile and operators evaluating HiPay should understand what's driving it.
-For comparison: AstroPay's 9,591 reviews and 4.6/5 is consumer-facing wallet feedback; Worldpay's a deep review profile are small-merchant complaint volume.
-HiPay's profile is structurally closer to Worldpay's pattern — public-facing complaint volume that doesn't reflect mid-market merchant satisfaction levels.
+B2B PSPs typically don't accumulate large Trustpilot review volumes because merchants communicate through account managers rather than public reviews, so Adyen, Checkout.com and similar enterprise PSPs have tiny Trustpilot footprints.
+HiPay's ~911 reviews is unusually high for a B2B PSP of this size, traceable to the Allopass-era consumer micropayments traffic where HiPay-branded transactions appeared on consumer card statements and generated end-user dispute volume.
+HiPay sold the Allopass operator-billing business to Gibmedia in 2017, but the Trustpilot tail and consumer-association lag well beyond divestiture.
+The 2.2/5 reads worse than the underlying B2B merchant experience, but it is a real number on a real profile and operators evaluating HiPay should understand what is driving it.
+For comparison, AstroPay's deep consumer-wallet review volume reflects different dynamics, while Worldpay's profile is small-merchant complaint volume.
+HiPay's profile is structurally closer to Worldpay's: public-facing complaint volume that doesn't reflect mid-market merchant satisfaction.

 Notable Clients

-Public client references concentrate in French and Western European ecommerce, retail, hospitality and travel.
-Hospitality and travel: Club Med (global leisure group).
+Public client references span French and Western European ecommerce, retail, hospitality, travel and regulated iGaming.
+Hospitality and travel: Club Med.
 Grocery retail: Franprix.
 Automotive: Citroen.
 Fashion ecommerce: Veepee, The Kooples, Promod.
 Beauty retail: Nocibe.
 Luxury food: Fauchon.
 Specialty ecommerce: L'Exception.
 Franchise retail and food: De Neuville, Cote Sushi.
-Children and kids ecommerce: Oxybul.
-Marketplaces are also a stated focus, with case studies and end-to-end onboarding for platform operators.
-The pattern is consistent: mid-to-large French and European brands that need European-regulated payment infrastructure with omnichannel capability.
-There are no public iGaming clients in HiPay's case-study or testimonial pages, and no gambling operators are visible in their reference materials.
+Kids ecommerce: Oxybul.
+Regulated iGaming (with public operator testimonials on hipay.com/en/our-solutions/solution-igaming): Kindred Group, PMU and NetBet.
+Marketplaces are also a stated focus with end-to-end onboarding for platform operators.
+Q1 2026 alone added 65 new retail contracts including Oscaro, SRS Sport, Danisport and Aquarelle.
+The pattern is consistent: mid-to-large European brands that need European-regulated payment infrastructure with omnichannel and APM depth, plus a real but secondary regulated-iGaming vertical that is now growing at +24.5% YoY.

 Operational Details